 The landscape in some areas of Teide is very particular, and it almost looks like Mars.
 It is not for nothing that this volcano has been chosen as the set of numerous film productions, such as Clash of the Titans.

-As you can see, Tenerife is an island that has a lot to offer.
+As you can see, Tenerife is an island with much to offer.
 Now we wonder: what are the TOP Things to do in South Tenerife?
 And the top beaches in South Tenerife?
 Let’s see it together in this post!

 TOP Things to do in South Tenerife